Eveline Gottzein: Career

-During her studies, she also worked at the Bölkow KG company in Ottobrunn, and by 1963 had become head of a department.
+Gottzein started work at the Bölkow KG company in Ottobrunn, and by 1963 had become head of a department.
+She took up hiking in the Bavarian mountains.

-In 1983 Gottzein gained her was at the Technical University of Munich to Dr.-Ing. doctorate on "The Magnetic Wheel as an autonomous functional unit of modular support and guidance systems for magnetic tracks".
+In 1983 Gottzein gained her doctorate at the Technical University of Munich, allowing her to use the title Dr.-Ing.
+Her thesis was on "The Magnetic Wheel as an autonomous functional unit of modular support and guidance systems for magnetic tracks".
+She undertook the study whilst working full time.

-In 1989 she become a lecturer at the University of Stuttgart in "Regulatory Problems in Space", and become an honorary professor in 1996, a position which she still holds.
-She is also an honorary professor of the Technical University of Munich.
+In 1989 she became a lecturer at the University of Stuttgart in "Regulatory Problems in Space", and became an honorary professor in 1996.
+She was also an honorary professor of the Technical University of Munich.

 Gottzein specialised in control technology, especially orbital control of satellites, and control systems for guidance systems for high-speed magnetic tracks.
 She was a scientific advisor to Airbus in the development of a GPS receiver for commercial space applications.
 She is listed as an inventor on multiple patents.
-She currently leads the Control and Simulation Department of the Space Division of Astrium.
+She led the Control and Simulation Department of the Space Division of Astrium.

-Gottzein is the first, and so far only, woman to be awarded the Werner von Siemens Ring, one of the highest awards for technical sciences in Germany.
+In 1993, Gottzein was the first, and so far only, woman to be awarded the Werner von Siemens Ring, one of the highest awards for technical sciences in Germany.

+Gottzein died on 24 December 2023, at the age of 92.